CodeYourFuture/CYF-Record-A-Goose-Project/README.md

 - Can you access everything by pressing the tab key?
 - Does WAVE show any errors, or highlight any issues with the HTML structure?
 - Does the colour contrast tab on [WAVE](http://wave.webaim.org/) throw up any errors?
+- Install and run [Accessibility Insights](https://accessibilityinsights.io/docs/web/overview/).
+What advice does it give you?

 Government Digital Services have recently published [how to conduct a basic accessibility audit](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one), which is worth a look at too.